MohamedAhamed2100/RISC-V-single-cycle-core/README.md

 ![Capture](https://github.com/user-attachments/assets/ffe7bcc5-428a-45e6-9bc8-3946fe2c96a1)

-# RISC-V assembly instructuion used for test
+# RISC-V assembly instructuion used for testing

         if successful , it should write the value 71 to address 48 Assembly                 description                                             address Machine Code (in hexadecimal and increase by four)